roninprogrammer/CurrencyExchange/README.md

 ## Architecture

-This app implements the MVC architectural pattern using a activity receive all the events and user inputs from the View (Controller) and other class working with data as the Model.
+This app implements the MVVM architectural pattern using a activity receive all the events and user inputs from the View (Controller) and other class working with data as the Model.

 <img src="https://github.com/roninprogrammer/currencyxchange/blob/main/app/src/main/assets/CurrencyXchange.png?raw=true" width="700"/>